aistabci/abci-docs/en/docs/job-execution.md

 When the reservation is completed, a reservation ID will be issued.
 Please specify this reservation ID when using the reserved node.

 !!! warning
-    Making reservation of compute node is permitted to a Responsible Pperson or User Administrators.
+    Making reservation of compute node is permitted to a Responsible Person or User Administrators.

 ```
 $ qrsub options